appwrite/website/src/partials/about-cors.md

-{% info title="About adding a platform" %}
+{% info title="Cross-Origin Resource Sharing (CORS)" %}
-Adding `localhost` as a platform allows requests to be sent from your local development server to Appwrite.
-If you're deploying your application to production or a different domain, you should add that domain as a platform.
-Doing this prevents CORS errors when sending requests from your production environment to Appwrite.
+Adding `localhost` as a platform lets your local app talk to Appwrite.
+For production, add your live domain to avoid CORS errors.

-To learn more about CORS errors and ways to debug them, check out our [guide on CORS errors](/blog/post/cors-error).
+Learn more in our [CORS error guide](/blog/post/cors-error).
 {% /info %}